 Photography by Brian Moody

 As for the rest of the community, the code of silence began that night.
 No one called the police, no one spoke out.
 The murder was devastating, but the silence from so many compounded the devastation.
-In the end I had to leave town.
+In the end, I chose to leave my community and return to the community I had grown up in.

 Eventually, after four years, Ryan Aldridge was arrested.
 That same day, as I was leaving the police station, I spotted him on camera, alone in the investigation room.
 The police had left the tape rolling and I stood and watched him falling apart.
 I didn’t want to leave him.